-Like Liberalism, our paradigm sees individuals as free, but unlike Liberalism, the interests of the whole is superior to the interest of individual freedom.
-Like Communism, we believe that the interests of the Third Estate is superior, but unlike Communism, we do not believe that the others should be neglected, nor should the definitions be static.
+Like Liberalism, our paradigm sees individuals in society as free, but unlike Liberalism, the interest of the whole society-organism is superior to the interest of the individual-organism.
+Like Communism, we believe that the interests of the Third Estate is superior, but unlike Communism, we do not believe that the existence of the individual-organism (who wants to be part of that society-organism) should be neglected.

-Adam Smith says that the all classes in society have their role and no single class should be allowed to dominate.
+The mother science of our paradigm is metaphysics, which was an expertise of Adam Smith in Theory of Moral Sentiments and David Hume in his Treatise of Human Nature.
+Smith says that the all classes in society have their role and no single class should be allowed to dominate.
 Even the sovereign comes from the aristocrats who must compete with each other according to the needs of the times.
-Also, a person should be free to change his class.
-If society were like a family, then the aristocrats would be the parents and the children would be like the Third Estate.
+Also, a person should be free to change his class within society.
+If society were like a family (a family is a very common society-organism), then the aristocrats would be the parents and the children would be like the Third Estate.
 Some parents fight each other, while some are able to compromise peacefully.
 Some children grow up to be parents, just as people can grow from rags to riches quickly, so having static definitions in such cases would be improper.